The Secretary of State was asked—

 I will certainly look at how we ensure that we have the right funding for apprenticeships.
 Apprenticeships have been one of the greatest successes of the Government.
 We have achieved so much over the last nine years, encouraging so many young people to take up the opportunity to train in an apprenticeship and have the skills that they need to succeed in future.
 We will be determined to build on that success.

 This Government are making a complete hash of the apprenticeship levy in quality and quantity.
 It is running out of money, so the trainers who provide 70% of all apprenticeships cannot meet the demand from small businesses, such as the two I met recently in Blackpool that have had no money from the Department for Education.
 There was nothing new in the spending review for providers or for small businesses for apprentices.
 Starts for 16 to 18-year-olds are down 23% on the pre-levy numbers.
 There was nothing for the 800,000 young people who are stagnating in the NEET category, as my hon.
 Friend the Member for Leeds West (Rachel Reeves) pointed out.
 There is not even a dedicated day-to-day Skills Minister to tell them, or us, why they are in this mess.
 Has anyone in this disappearing Government left the lights on?

 We have seen a change in attitudes as to what apprenticeships are able to deliver.
 After a decade and more under the Labour party, when we saw apprenticeships devalued and reduced, we have seen a seismic change in what we are doing, driving up the quality and status of apprenticeships.
-I know that Government colleagues take great pride in what has been achieved, but we are always conscious that so much more needs to be done.
+I know that colleagues on the Conservative Benches take great pride in what has been achieved, but we are always conscious that so much more needs to be done.